Mingqian-Li/Fairness-annual-review/Readme.md

 * Models are based on paper https://www.cs.utexas.edu/~pradeepr/paperz/mtdm_nips.pdf.
 Need to pay attention to several conditions.
 This dirty model may not be able to work under some circumstances, such as insufficient sample numbers or oversize feature numbers.
 * Unfairness issue has been identified on CSR based on MP68 dataset.

-# Future

-* The result shows, Lasso, Group Lasso, Sparse Group Lasso have better performance on accuracy.
-Appropriate regularization parameter tuning is required otherwise there is a risk that these models may collapse and provide fair but low prediction accuracy.

-* We plan to use a generative model to solve the data bias issue.
-Some simple test has been done on the toy examples.

-* Bi-level optimization.
-* Application on diabete dataset.
-Either develop Mutar on R, or finish the cox model training on python.

-# Performance

-## Other testing datasets
-Red means the fairness performance is better, but result may not be reliable because of small training dataset sample numbers.
-Yellow means the fairness performance is better, also reliable.
-The detail results can be found in ~./experiments/Group regression.ipynb.

 ![image](https://user-images.githubusercontent.com/70342781/219811476-9052d519-c557-4eb2-b34a-628620ea7af7.png)